-Dorset LEP is working with Career and Enterprise Company (CEC) and local authority partners to develop a Dorset wide Enterprise Adviser Network.
-Its purpose is to create powerful, lasting connections between local businesses and the schools and colleges, including Special Educational Needs and Disability (SEND) provision, in the area.
-The network is intended to inspire and motivate young people and support them to make informed choices about their future.
+Dorset LEP is working with The Careers and Enterprise Company (CEC) and local authority partners to develop a Dorset wide Enterprise Adviser Network (EAN).
+Its purpose is to create powerful, lasting connections between local businesses, schools and colleges, including Special Educational Needs and Disability (SEND) provision, in the area.
+The network is intended to inspire and motivate young people, including those with SEND, supporting them to make informed choices about their future.

-The Enterprise Adviser Network will enable high calibre volunteers to work directly with the senior leadership team in secondary schools, middle schools, colleges, special schools and learning centres.
-It will support more effective connection to the world of work and develop, shape or add value to the school or college’s careers, enterprise and employer engagement strategy.
+The EAN will enable high calibre volunteers to work directly with the senior leadership team in secondary schools, middle schools, colleges, special schools and learning centres.
+It will support more effective connection to the world of work and develop, shape or add value to their careers, enterprise and employer engagement strategy.

 Through the Enterprise Adviser Network and existing relationships with employers, the offer from employers to schools will increase so that in time every young person should be able to access work related interventions at multiple points as they progress through their schooling.

 Many schools already have excellent relationships with employers and engage with them in a variety of ways.
-The Careers and Enterprise Company has been set up to enhance these activities and not to replicate the good work that is going on.
-The Company will also work with the National Careers Service and the local Chambers to provide this service to schools.
+The CEC has been set up to enhance these activities and not to replicate the good work that is going on.
+The CEC will also work with the National Careers Service and the local Chambers to provide this service to schools.

-Dorset LEP is facilitating the delivery of the network for Dorset and there are two Enterprise Coordinators who will be leading on the Enterprise Adviser Network:
+Dorset LEP is facilitating the delivery of the network for Dorset and there are four Enterprise Coordinators who will be leading on the Enterprise Adviser Network:

-Catherine Beater is the Enterprise Coordinator for Bournemouth and Poole.
-Catherine joins Bournemouth Borough Council & Borough of Poole Councils 14-19 Team, from Corfe Hills School where she was the Assistant Head-Teacher.
+Catherine Beater is the Senior Enterprise Coordinator for Bournemouth, Christchurch and Poole.
+Catherine joined the 11-19 Team from Corfe Hills School where she was the Assistant Head-Teacher.